Meiko-mlgr/Meiko-mlgr/README.md

 # Welcome to my profile!

 I'm a Computer Engineering student and I like building web applications, and different funny things.
-I'm currently doing front-end development with React and aim expanding my skills into the full stack with Node.js.
+I'm currently doing front-end development with React and I aim to expand my skills into the full stack with Node.js.

 ---